After you get hired, it’s now time to face the equity research interviews.

 Both are methods to analyze and project future prices of stocks.

-Fundamental analysis uses extensive analysis of financial statements, non-financial data and external factors in order to determine the future price of the stock.
+Fundamental analysis uses extensive analysis of financial statements, non-financial data and external factors to determine the future price of the stock.

-Technical analysis is simply analyzing the stock chart in an attempt to find trends and patterns that will determine the future value of the stock.
+Technical analysis is merely analyzing the stock chart in an attempt to find trends and patterns that will determine the future value of the stock.

 Now, below you will read about non-technical Equity Research Interview Questions